nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - Download the companion datasets for this textbook from our website
    - Include historical data for the tech stocks we'll analyze throughout the book

-### Integrated Environment Example
+### Testing Your Setup: The Proof It Works

-Here's a simple Python script to test your setup, which retrieves recent Tesla stock data:
+Here's a simple Python script to test your setup.
+The test script at the end isn't just checking your installation—it's showing you the basic workflow: fetch data, calculate something (daily returns), visualize results.
+That's the pattern you'll use for every analysis in this book.

 ```python
 import yfinance as yf